chernykhalexander/xsdValidator/README.md

 # xsdValidator
 Java validator XML according XSD from classpath.

 It is not difficult to validate XML by XSD.
-It is very conveniet to store XSDs in classpath and validate XML in a such way.
+It is very convenient to store XSDs in classpath and validate XML in a such way.

 Problems starts when XSD contains imports of other schemas.
 Schema parser doesn't know how to resolve the location of imports.
 There is no out of box solution to this problem.